Lynn Miles (activist): Biography

 Amnesty International.
-He also linked up with the efforts of Ms. Miyake Kiyoko (San Dzai Ching-dze) who was for a while still able to slip in and out of Taiwan and visit the wives of those imprisoned and human rights informants.
+He also linked up with the efforts of Miyake Kiyoko (San Dzai Ching-dze) who was for a while still able to slip in and out of Taiwan and visit the wives of those imprisoned and human rights informants.
 He did a prodigious amount of translation from Chinese and Japanese into English for newsletters and reports.

-However, due to AI's restrictions on who could make statements on behalf of AI, Lynn formed the International Committee for the Defense of Human Rights in Taiwan in 1975 in order to be able to react more quickly to events.
-Lynn also began to more actively train foreign students in Japan to undertake human rights missions while on jaunts around Asia.
+However, due to AI's restrictions on who could make statements on behalf of AI, Miles formed the International Committee for the Defense of Human Rights in Taiwan in 1975 in order to be able to react more quickly to events.
+Miles also began to more actively train foreign students in Japan to undertake human rights missions while on jaunts around Asia.
 He was able to link up with foreign students in Taiwan through Professor Chen Guying and others, and Dennis Engbarth, Rosemary Haddon, Cathy Kearney, and Linda Gail Arrigo were his informants in Taiwan by 1977.
 He worked with Organization for the Support of Democratic Movement in Taiwan to stay the execution of the political prisoner Chen Ming-chung in 1978.

-With the rise of the Formosa Magazine democratic movement in Taiwan, late 1977 to 1979, Lynn became a crucial link for contact with world media, and his ICDHRT newsletter had a mailing list of 200.
+With the rise of the Formosa Magazine democratic movement in Taiwan from late 1977 to 1979, Miles became a link for contact with world media, and his ICDHRT newsletter had a mailing list of 200.
 In 1979 the newsletter was transferred to Seattle and became Taiwan Communique, long associated with Gerrit van der Weis.

-The New Jersey-born Miles was deported and blacklisted from Taiwan for 25 years, beginning 1971.
+The New Jersey-born Miles was deported and blacklisted from Taiwan for 25 years, beginning in 1971.
 During this time he assisted Taiwanese activists while living in Japan and the United States.
-In 1979 he returned to the United States, after divorce from his first wife Fujiko, with whom he had one daughter, Natania.
-Later he married Sachiko Iwaki, and had two more daughters, Sally and Kelly.
-In Connecticut, living with his father, Lynn threw himself into human rights work for El Salvador, with a murderous government then supported by President Ronald Reagan.
-He protested as well the US invasion of Iraq in the first Gulf War.
+In 1979 he returned to the United States, after a divorce from his first wife with whom he had one daughter.
+He later re-married and had two more daughters.
+In Connecticut, living with his father, Miles threw himself into human rights work for El Salvador, ruled by a government then supported by President Ronald Reagan.
+He also protested the US invasion of Iraq in the first Gulf War.